suffolklibraries/lgc/content/collections/events/sudbury-movers.md

     content:
       -
         type: text
+        text: 'Sudbury Movers meets at All Saints Church Hall on Church street in Sudbury.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Sudbury Movers meets at All Saints Church Hall in Sudbury.
-You can enter the church through the wooden double doors through the entrance from church street.
+        text: 'You can enter the church through the wooden double doors through the entrance from church street.
 The session is held within the main church hall.'
   -
     type: heading
     attrs: